Laravel-OC/june-presentation/README.md

 this is just to prefix each of your files with a number (e.g. `00_intro.md`) and control the order that way.
 I'm hesitant to add anything more complex like an index file or a manifest, but if anyone thinks it's important I'll consider it.

+### Assets

+Assets are concatenated by a super ghetto script, `build.php`, in the root folder.

 Possible topic ideas
 --------------------